RainStor

-RainStor was a software company that developed a database management system of the same name designed to manage and analyze big data for large enterprises.
-It used de-duplication techniques to organize the process of storing excessive amounts of data for reference.
-The company originated as a project by the United Kingdom's Ministry of Defence to store volumes of data from years of field operations for ongoing analysis and training purposes.
+RainStor was a software company that developed a database management system.
+The company originated as a project by the United Kingdom's Ministry of Defence to store volumes of data from field operations for ongoing analysis and training purposes.

 RainStor was headquartered in San Francisco, California, United States, with R&D in Gloucester, United Kingdom.

-The company was acquired by Teradata in 2014.
+The company was acquired by Teradata in 2014, and in December 2016 Teradata removed Rainstor from its portfolio.

 History

 RainStor, originally named Clearpace, was founded in 2002 in the United Kingdom.
-The company was originally created to exploit technology that was developed by the United Kingdom's Ministry of Defence to store big data under the brand name DeX.
+The company was created to exploit technology that was developed by the United Kingdom's Ministry of Defence to store big data under the brand name DeX.
 The company rebranded DeX as NParchive, which deduplicated and archived rarely used data, in 2008.

 The company and product were renamed to RainStor (a portmanteau of relational archiving infrastructure storage) in December 2009, coinciding with a move of the management office from the United Kingdom to San Francisco.
 The release of version 3.5 of RainStor software, announced in May 2009, coincided with the company's rebranding.
 RainStor received $7.5 million in venture funding from Storm Ventures, Doughty Hanson Technology Ventures, Informatica, and The Dow Company in March 2010.

 In 2011, it received some marketing awards.

 In October 2012, RainStor received $12 million in venture funding from Credit Suisse, Doughty Hanson Technology Ventures, Storm Ventures, the Dow Chemical Company, and Rogers Venture Partners.
 In October 2012, the company reported over 100 clients, including government agencies and telecommunications and finance companies, and in 2014, Teradata acquired RainStor.